Z5T1/noel/world/README.md

   component next time `make build` is run.
 * show-version: print the version of a component.

+The following make targets can be used in the world directory.

+* show-versions: print the version of each component.

 Influential Make Variables
 --------------------------
 * SYSROOT: the root directory of the target system's filesystem.
 Defaults to /.